Oslofjord: History

-Oslofjord has been an important body of water strategically due to its proximity to Oslo.
-During WWII, there were German installations at several points on its coastline.
+Oslofjord has been an important body of water strategically due to its proximity to the capital city of Oslo.
+During World War II, there were German installations at several points on its coastline.
 One installation in Hovedøya held 1,100 Wehrmacht soldiers and later women deemed Nazi collaborators at the National Internment Camp for Women in Hovedøya.

 Norwegian painter Edvard Munch had a cottage and studio in Åsgårdstrand on the fjord and the Oslofjord appears in several of his paintings, including The Scream and Girls on the Pier.

 Second World War

 The fjord was the scene of a key event in the German invasion of Norway in April 1940, the Battle of Drøbak Sound.
 The invasion plan envisaged landing of 1,000 troops transported by ship to Oslo.
 Colonel Eriksen, Commander of the Oscarsborg fortress near Drøbak, mainly maintained for historical purposes, sank the German heavy cruiser Blücher in the Drøbak narrows.

 The fortress's resistance blocked the route to Oslo, thus delaying the rest of the invading group long enough for the Norwegian royal family, government, parliament, and national treasury to evacuate.
 Thus Norway never surrendered to the Germans, leaving the Quisling government illegitimate and permitting Norway to participate as an ally in the war, rather than as a conquered nation.